Problem registering on W2K3 64-bit

 Hi Jim!

-The other way round it's the same 32-bit-machines doesn't work with 64-bit-dlls ;-) You should use again the dcu-versions (5.21) to compile your own dll.
+A 64-bit-machine doesn't work with 32-bit-dlls.
+That's it :-( The other way round it's the same 32-bit-machines doesn't work with 64-bit-dlls ;-) You should use again the dcu-versions (5.21) to compile your own dll.
 This is the point where all users here can see that a single dll without source can be a dead-end street.

 The msdn-library offers less hope in this case: